nyorain/vil/docs/own/done.md

 	- [x] continue matching rework/improvements to make sure matching works with loaded handles
 	- [x] test: draw/dispatch/traceRays.
 But also Bind commands.
+- [x] Clean up DeviceHandle (?)
+	- [~] In some handles we don't need the DeviceHandle::dev pointer, e.g. imageView etc.
+	  Remove it?
+	  {Hm, we might need it in imageView, e.g. when the image was destroyed.
+	   And it does not hurt.
+Disregarding that idea}
+	- [x] Instead use DeviceHandle<ObjectType>, allowing to remove objectType from Handle In its destructor, pass the objectType to the destruction notification {NOTE: fixed in a different way, objectType no longer stored in handle}
+- [x] full commandbuffer/record timings.
+	- [x] for this we need proper prefix-matching support in CommandHook.
+WIP
+- [x] integration test: depend on meson subproject for mock driver And don't hardcode my own env path
+	- [x] also make sure we don't need the layer to be installed but use the latest built version. pass build path in via meson config header file?
+	- [x] add manual meson dependencies from integration test to used layer and mock driver
+- [x] Clean up Handle (?)
+	- [x] remove objectType from Handle
+	- [~] could remove 'name' from Handle, instead use HashMap in device? not sure if this is a good idea though.
+Probably not for now. our main usecase after all is application debugging where we expect most handles to have a name -> embedding in object makes sense.
+	  {NOPE, we don't want this atm}
+- [x] write a simple test just creating an instance and device with vil and the validation layer.
+And check that we can execute that on CI as well
+- [x] got the null mock driver to work.
+- [x] rename main branch to main
+- [x] rework gui device locking.
+We should be able to execute draw/uploadDraw without holding a lock THE WHOLE TIME.
+Only lock it where it's really needed
+- [x] descriptorSet should not derive from DeviceHandle, does not need refRecords
+- [x] Maybe rename DeviceHandle to RecordReferenced or something?
+	- split up notifyDestruction functionality in DeviceObserved or something, many classes (like Fence, CommandPool etc) don't need refRecords I guess {This was completely reworked, refRecords got killed}
 - [x] fix command viewer update when nothing is selected
 - [x] fix resource viewer when switching handle types currently does not select the right handle then (e.g.